xrrhythmsuk/xruk-player/assets/tunes/more-breaks.md

 **Little Cat** *Conga sign with air quotes in other hand*
 An accompanying line usually used for backpack
 Repis can do this or their special part, which snares can incorporate into Capped Karla
+(It usually sounds better for snares to click their sticks together instead of doing a rim hit)

 **Kickback 1** *One thumb over shoulder*
 From the RoR tune Ragga.
 A great way to build up hype or do a heartbeat sound going into...